 By: Tavaga Research

-Taking a stroll down the memory lane, the Union Government abolished numerous indirect taxes and assumed sole control of the tax regime in the country with the implementation of Goods and Services Tax (GST) in 2017.
+The Union Government abolished numerous indirect taxes and assumed sole control of the tax regime in the country with the implementation of Goods and Services Tax (GST) in 2017.
 One of the ways they persuaded the State Governments to get on board was by offering 14% annualized growth on revenues attributable to states from tax collection.
 This offer came with a cherry on top when the States were guaranteed their share, even in a situation where the new regime did not perform as the old tax system would have.
 The Union Government would compensate the states for any shortfall in the collections through compensation cess levied on certain luxury and sin products for five years to facilitate the transition.
 Post GST implementation, the States handed in their taxation rights, except for taxes on petroleum, alcohol, and stamp duty.

 This week, the State administrations were stunned when the Centre announced that the void in GST collections attributable to the States will have to be filled by the States itself.
 The gap is worth Rs 3 lakh crores.
 Of the total amount, Rs 1.5 lakh crores are the shortfall in the first four months of this financial year.
 22% of the shortfall will be met by the compensation cess, leaving Rs.
 2.35 lakh crores to be payable by the State Governments.
 These shortfalls in the revenue collection have been cascading in nature for the past 12 months and were fulfilled by delayed and distressed payments by the Centre but back then, the economic slowdown was in the backdrop of the discussed shortfalls.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.